juri-khanmeh/exp_rob_a1/README.md

 Note:
 * I did not know why if I run the `state_machine` in the launch file the simulation fails.
+* I did not know why in the doxygen documentation the page for the file `EngConverter_server.cpp` fails to open.
+Whereas, if I open the file `\docs\files.html`, the page can successfully be opened.

 ## Working Hypothesis and environment
 ### System's feature